Christina Fiege

 For a detailed overview of AI trade fairs and data events in Germany, check out our separate article.

-The d:u Deep Dive is built for CIOs, CDOs, CTOs and CFOs, for AI leads, developers, heads of finance and controlling, data and analytics leads, enterprise architects and data platform owners — and for everyone who carries responsibility for data.
-If you're looking for concrete answers, in-depth discussion and fresh approaches for your own data and AI projects, Berlin is the place to be.
-Secure your ticket for the d:u Deep Dive Berlin and spend a day deep in the business reality of AI — you'll find all the details on the Deep Dive programme page.
+If you are looking for concrete answers and fresh approaches for your own data and AI projects, Kraftwerk Berlin is the right place to be.
+Secure your ticket for yourself and your business team for the d:u Deep Dive Berlin – you will find all the details on the Deep Dive programme page.

 On February 12–13, 2026, the World AI Cannes Festival kicks off the European AI conference season in style.
 Held at the iconic Palais des Festivals – yes, where the film festival happens – WAICF positions itself as the "#1 AI event for business and society."